icsl-Jeon/traj_gen-matlab/README.md

+## traj_gen :  a continuous trajectory generation with simple API

 *traj_gen* is a continuous trajectory generation package where <u>high order derivatives</u> along the trajectory are minimized while satisfying waypoints (equality) and axis-parallel box constraint (inequality).
 The objective and constraints are formulated in *quadratic programming* (QP) to be updated in real-time.